The motion pictures of the 1896 Melbourne Cup

 [22] Op. cit., p.29.

-[23] The Referee (Sydney), 25 November 1896, p.7f, Footlight Flashes, Lumiere Cinematograph. [sic]
+[23] 25 November 1896, The Referee (Sydney), p.7f, Footlight Flashes, Lumiere Cinematograph. [sic]

-[24] Sunday Times (Sydney), 6 December 1896, p.2c, Before the Curtain, Criterion Theatre.
+[24] 6 December 1896, Sunday Times (Sydney), p.2c, Before the Curtain, Criterion Theatre.

 [25] National Film and Sound Archive of Australia: Title no. 224112: A.J.
 PERIER : INTERVIEW.
+(Undated)

-[26] Argus, 31 October 1896, p.16f, Amusements, Victoria Racing Club.
+[26] 31 October 1896, Argus, p.16f, Amusements, Victoria Racing Club.

-Argus, 2 November 1896, p.8d, Amusements, Victoria Racing Club.
+2 November 1896, Argus, p.8d, Amusements, Victoria Racing Club.

-[27] However, the persons illustrated in the drawing are not identified, though it is certainly Barnett shown on the right.
+Moreover, Barnett's clothing as portrayed in the drawing shown at the top of this article is a good match for what he is seen wearing in the film, yet the person who is claimed to be Sestier in the film has completely different clothing from that of the image of Sestier in the drawing.
+Admittedly, the persons illustrated in the drawing are not identified, though it is certainly Barnett shown on the right.
 But why would the other figure be of anyone but Sestier, as he was responsible for the presence of the Lumière cinématographe in Australia, and whose name was mentioned in most advertisements for its exhibition?

-[28] The Age, 2 November 1896, p.5g, DERBY DAY.
+[28] 2 November 1896, The Age, p.5g, DERBY DAY.

-Copyright © 2010 - 2016 Tony Martin-Jones | FILM HISTORY INDEX | Edition 7 (2016-11-21) |
+Copyright © 2010 – 2024 Tony Martin-Jones | FILM HISTORY INDEX |